History of surgery: Hua Tuo

 Hua Tuo (140–208) was a famous Chinese physician during the Eastern Han and Three Kingdoms era.
 He was the first person to perform surgery with the aid of anesthesia, some 1600 years before the practice was adopted by Europeans.
 Bian Que (Pien Ch'iao) was a "miracle doctor" described by the Chinese historian Sima Qian in his Shiji who was credited with many skills.
 Another book, Liezi (Lieh Tzu) describes that Bian Que conducted a two way exchange of hearts between people.
 This account also credited Bian Que with using general anaesthesia which would place it far before Hua Tuo, but the source in Liezi is questioned and the author may have been compiling stories from other works.
-Nonetheless, it establishes the concept of heart transplantation back to around 300 CE.
+Nonetheless, it establishes the concept of heart transplantation back to around 300 BCE.

 Middle Ages

 Paul of Aegina's (c.
 625 – c.
 690 AD) Pragmateia or Compendiem was highly influential.
 Abulcasis Al-Zahrawi of the Islamic Golden Age later repeated the material, largely verbatim.

-Hunayn ibn Ishaq (809–873) was an Arab Nestorian Christian physician who translated many Greek medical and scientific texts, including those of Galen, writing the first systematic treatment of ophthalmology.
+Hunayn ibn Ishaq (809–873) was an Arab Nestorian Christian physician who translated many Greek medical and scientific texts, including those of Galen, writing the second systematic treatment of ophthalmology.
 Egypt-born Jewish physician Isaac Israeli ben Solomon (832–892) also left many medical works written in Arabic that were translated and adopted by European universities in the early 13th century.

 The Persian physician Muhammad ibn Zakariya al-Razi (c.
 865–925) advanced experimental medicine, pioneering ophthalmology and founding pediatrics.
 The Persian physician Ali ibn Abbas al-Majusi (d.
 994) worked at the Al-Adudi Hospital in Baghdad, leaving The Complete Book of the Medical Art, which stressed the need for medical ethics and discussed the anatomy and physiology of the human brain.
 Persian physician Avicenna (980–1037) wrote The Canon of Medicine, a synthesis of Greek and Arab medicine that dominated European medicine until the mid-17th century.

 In the 9th century the Medical School of Salerno in southwest Italy was founded, making use of Arabic texts and flourishing through the 13th century.

 Abulcasis (936–1013) (Abu al-Qasim Khalaf ibn al-Abbas Al-Zahrawi) was an Andalusian-Arab physician and scientist who practised in the Zahra suburb of Cordoba.
 He is considered to be the greatest medieval surgeon, though he added little to Greek surgical practices.
 His works on surgery were highly influential.

 African-born Italian Benedictine monk (Muslim convert) Constantine the African (died 1099) of Monte Cassino translated many Arabic medical works into Latin.

 Spanish Muslim physician Avenzoar (1094–1162) performed the first tracheotomy on a goat, writing Book of Simplification on Therapeutics and Diet, which became popular in Europe.
 Spanish Muslim physician Averroes (1126–1198) was the first to explain the function of the retina and to recognize acquired immunity with smallpox.

 Universities such as Montpellier, Padua and Bologna were particularly renowned.